isomerpages/moe-chuachukangsec/_events/2020/FAQ for Sec 1 Registration 2020.md

 Late submission will not be allowed.

 The application is deemed to be unsuccessful if you do not hear from the school by **4 January 2021**.

+### **FAQ Medical Appeal Exercise (MAE)**

+The MAE is reserved for students who request for a school transfer due to serious medical conditions or severe physical impairments.

+Parents submit their appeal personally in CCKSS before **23 Dec 2020, 12pm**.
+Please click on the [link](https://forms.gle/faoYmzdB9EmwinJi6) to book an appointment.
+Please note that the link will be activated from 22 December onwards.

+Kindly show email confirmation of the appointment to the Security Guards before entering the school during the appointment timeslot.

+MOE will consider appeals for transfer after the S1 Posting Exercise.
+Such transfers are subject to availability of vacancies and will only be considered for students with:

+a.
+Serious medical conditions (e.g. chronic heart conditions, kidney problems);

+b.
+Dyslexia and Autistic Spectrum Disorder; and

+c.
+Physical disabilities (e.g. using wheelchair, crutches).

+These students should first report to the secondary school that they were posted to on the next working day after the release of posting results, and apply for a transfer there.
+All applications must be accompanied with the relevant supporting documents.

+The results of the appeals will only be made known to applicants on 4 January 2020.
+Applicants should continue to attend lessons at their posted school while waiting for the results of the appeal.
+They may check the outcome of their appeals with the secondary school that they were posted to.